 In her book, How Catholic Art Saved the Faith, Elizabeth Lev articulates that Catholicism expresses its foundation as the true church of Christ in that it showcases the formula of: the true, the good, and the beautiful.
 That is, people can comprehend that the Church is the one true church Jesus established in that she omits “the true” in the Magisterium, “the good” in the saints, and “the beautiful” in the Sacraments.
 What also flows from “the beautiful” is the sacred art within the church.
-Therefore, the sprawling architecture within the immense cathedrals that are full of art, gold, and marble statues omit an aura that necessarily communicate a Divine presence for all to see.
+Therefore, the sprawling architecture within the immense cathedrals that are full of vibrant artwork, gold, and marble statues omit an aura that necessarily communicate a Divine presence for all to see.

 However, in the formula of “the true, the good, and the beautiful” there exists a common protest in displaying “the beautiful” in the church.
-Many insist that the church should refrain from building these massive cathedrals, sell all its riches and give what’s left to the poor much like Jesus instructed the rich man to do in Matthew 19: 21-22.
+Many insist that the church should refrain from building these elaborate, massive cathedrals, sell all its riches and give what’s left to the poor much like Jesus instructed the rich man to do in Matthew 19: 21-22.
 However, this objection misses the mark when we zoom in on what “riches” Jesus is alluding to.

 In Matthew 19, Jesus is talking about earthly riches in which he earlier suggests amounts to mere rubbish.
 “Lay not up to yourselves treasures on earth where the rust and moth consume, and where thieves break through and steal” (Matthew 6: 19).

 The riches within the church cannot be analogously linked to the mere earthly junk that the rich man had.
 Rather, the treasures in the church go well beyond the material realm.
 Let’s break this down so we can comprehend how this works.